Showing posts with label affirmations. Show all posts

 This newsletter contains content that has been modified and inspired by ChatGPT, an AI language model developed by OpenAI.
 While we use ChatGPT to enhance our content, it should not be considered professional advice.
 For specific concerns or decisions, please consult with a qualified professional or trusted source.
 The newsletter authors are not responsible for any actions taken based on the information provided by or inspired by ChatGPT.

-March 2, 2026 Regenerate Your World Build the future you want to live in.
-I know these times aren't the easiest for all of us, but I ...
+May 25, 2026 Regenerate Your World Build the future you want to live in.
+I know these times aren't the easiest for all of us, but I...